ON SALE NOW

 In The Human Cosmos, Jo Marchant takes us on a tour through the history of humanity’s relationship with the heavens.
-We travel to the Hall of the Bulls in Lascaux and witness the summer solstice at a 5,000-year-old tomb at Newgrange.
+We travel to the Hall of the Bulls in Lascaux and witness the winter solstice at a 5,000-year-old tomb at Newgrange.
 We visit Medieval monks grappling with the nature of time and Tahitian sailors navigating by the stars.
 We discover how light reveals the chemical composition of the sun, and we are with Einstein as he works out that space and time are one and the same.
 A four-billion-year-old meteorite inspires a search for extra-terrestrial life.
 And we discover why star-gazing can be really, really good for us.

 It is time for us to rediscover the full potential of the universe we inhabit, its wonder, its effect on our health, and its potential for inspiration and revelation.

-Advance praise for The Human Cosmos:
+Praise for The Human Cosmos:

 “A thought-provoking look at how human fascination with the stars has influenced beliefs throughout history… Marchant’s epic account is one for readers to savor.”
 Publishers Weekly (starred review)

 “Extensively researched and fascinating… ought to be essential reading for all who are curious about what we really are and what our lives are really about.”
 Journal of the British Astronomical Association

 “Erudite… entrancing… makes that sight [of the stars], once so common and now so rare, seem more meaningful than I’d ever imagined.”
 Book and Film Globe

 “[A] multifaceted meditation on humanity’s relationship with the cosmos.”
 Nature